-The Daily Journal has repeatedly named Mr. Klaus among the leading intellectual property lawyers in California, and he has been ranked repeatedly as a leading litigator in Media & Entertainment by Chambers USA.
+The Daily Journal has repeatedly named Mr. Klaus among the leading intellectual property lawyers in California, and he is consistently ranked as a leading litigator in Media & Entertainment by Chambers USA.

-Mr. Klaus is actively engaged in the copyright community.
-He is a member of the Los Angeles Copyright Society, the Copyright Society of the United States, the Copyright Alliance’s Legal Advisory Board and the USC Intellectual Property Institute’s Planning Committee.
+Actively engaged in the copyright community, Mr. Klaus is a member of the Los Angeles Copyright Society, the Copyright Society of the United States, the Copyright Alliance’s Legal Advisory Board and the USC Intellectual Property Institute’s Planning Committee.
 He is a frequent speaker at programs on copyright issues.
 Mr. Klaus has taught appellate advocacy at Stanford Law School, and he served on Stanford Law School’s Board of Visitors.
-He is a past member of the board of governors of the Association of Business Trial Lawyers in Los Angeles and of the board of trustees of the Shelburne Museum in Vermont.
+He is a past member of the board of governors of the Association of Business Trial Lawyers in Los Angeles.

 - Disney, Lucasfilm, Fox and Warner Bros. in a copyright infringement and circumvention action against VidAngel.

 - The Motion Picture Association of America and its member studios in: